The SecureLine VPN comes from Avast, a well-known anti-virus publisher. It is a part of its collection of Internet Privacy and Security products.

 It also states that SecureLine will turn these logs over to the relevant authorities when its lawyers tell it to.

 If getting the maximum online privacy from your VPN service is your goal, you should consider services like ExpressVPN, NordVPN, or PIA that have a proven history of not keeping any logs that can be used to identify you.
+Check out our best vpn article for a breakdown of each as well as some other great VPN services we recommend.

 As part of its basic function VPN services maintain servers in multiple countries around the world.
 The privacy of these servers depends on the laws of the country they are located in.